1

 The first man laughed.
 "He won't be needing those."

 They drove for a while, jostling and laughing and pinning Lyle to the ground.
-It was hard to breathe, and he felt lightheaded.
+It was hard to breathe, and his head swam.
 His entire body was shaking.

 "Why are you doing this?"
 Lyle asked.
 His voice was muffled.